-Opportunities to improve an application's run-time performance exist in all phases of the build process.
+Opportunities to automatically improve an application's run-time performance exist in all phases of the build process.
 The following sections identify some of the major opportunities that exist in the areas of compiling, linking and loading, preprocessing and postprocessing, and library selection.
+A particularly effective technique is profile-directed optimization with the spike tool (Section 10.1.3).